PocketStudio for mobile

 The 3D scene is not visible?
 The data of the scene need to be entirely downloaded before being drawn to the screen.
 If you tap on the screen to drop the 3D scene and that nothing happens, check that the data of the scene have been downloaded in full first.
 The second reason can be the size of the scene.
 It might not be visible at first if it is too big or too small.

-If your scene contains animations (see below to see what type of animation is supported by the app) you can play this animation before recording the camera.
-See animation support in AR for further details.
-Tap on the play button in the middle bottom of the screen.
+If your scene contains animations you can play this animation before recording the camera.
+Tap on the play buttonin the middle bottom of the screen.
 The animation will loop.
+Only skinned/skeletal animations are currently played on the phone (imported via FBX).
+Alembic caches and objects with animated transforms are not supported yet.

 To record the camera, tap on the record buttonlocated to the left of the screen.
 When the camera is being recorded, the record button turns green and blinks .
 To stop recording tap on the record button again.
 When the camera is rolling, the animation will loop.
 You can thus create takes that are longer than the animation itself.
 As soon as you stop recording, the camera is stored on the cloud and can be used in your project right away.